Songlin1998/songlin1998.github.io/_pages/about.md

 # 🔈**JOIN US!**

-Inspired by Richard Feynman’s “What I cannot create, I do not understand,” I aim to understand and enhance human intelligence through generative AI.
-My research seeks to advance multimodal AIGC to spark human creativity while prioritizing safety and ethics.
+My research seeks to build unified multimodal intelligence by bridging generation and understanding, enabling AI systems to perceive, reason, create, and improve through interaction and feedback.
+I focus on multimodal generation and reasoning, with foundations in generation-understanding unification and reinforcement learning, and applications in cinematic long-form video generation and broader AI4X scenarios.

 <font color="red">Do not hesitate to drop me an email for any possible collaboration if you are interested in these directions:</font>
-  - **Foundation Model**: Generation Model, Unified Multimodal Model, and Agentic System
+  - **Generation-Understanding Unification**: Unified Multimodal Model, Reinforcement Learning, Agentic System
-  - **Creator-Machine Co-Learning**: Personalization, Interactivity, and Assessment
+  - **Cinematic Video World Model**: Supervised Fine-Tuning, Evaluation/Reward Model, Post-Training, Understanding
-  - **Trustworthy AIGC**: Robustness, Privacy, Watermark, and Detection
+  - **Creator-Machine Co-Learning**: Personalization, Preference Learning, Trustworthy AIGC

 # 🔥 News